patternfly/patternfly-elements/.changeset/pf-switch.md

 ---
 "@patternfly/elements": major
 ---

-Added `<pf-switch>`, a control that toggles the state of a setting between on and off.
+✨ Added `<pf-switch>`, a control that toggles the state of a setting between on and off.

-Switches provide a more explicit, visible representation on a setting than checkboxes.

-`<pf-button>` is a form-associated custom element, and may require the [element-internals polyfill][polyfill]

 ```html
 <form>